anonys6/INT219-Front-End-Programs/README.md

     - `index.html`: HTML file with a table using `colspan` and `rowspan`.
     - `style.css`: CSS file for styling the table.

+- `index.html`: Main HTML file that links to all the other HTML files in the subdirectories.

 ## Usage

 To view the exercises, open the `index.html` file in each folder in a web browser.
+You can also open the main `index.html` file to navigate to the other exercises.

 ## Contributing